Event Online Inductions

 Step 3: Managing the risks

-When managing risks you need to consider several options and select one that will either eliminate the hazard or minimize the risk.
+When managing risks you need to consider several options and select one that will either eliminate the hazard or minimise the risk.
 While some instances call for a single control measure, others call for a combination of various controls that when brought together, will provide the highest level of protection.
 Some of the ways through which you can manage risks include:-

 - Reducing crowd density